In the previous article I wrote about common table expressions in sql. In this article, I’ll go through recursive CTEs.

 ...outer_query_statement

-should contain the initial state i.e the starting values.
+The first_query should contain the initial state i.e the starting values.

-result set and can reference columns from first_query
+The second_query selects the values from the cte_name result set and can reference columns from first_query.

 This query should contain the base case(when to stop).